Tamara S. Freeze

 In 2013, Ms. Freeze partnered with attorney Robert A. Odell to form Workplace Justice Advocates, a Professional Law Corporation, which currently represents employees in a broad spectrum of matters including harassment, discrimination, reasonable accommodation, wrongful termination, wage and hour class actions and employment litigation.
 The firm now has three offices: Los Angeles, Irvine and San Diego.

+In 2017, the Daily Journal named Ms. Freeze to its list of the top 75 Labor and Employment Attorneys.
 Ms. Freeze has also been recognized as the Rising Star by California Super Lawyers Magazine every year since 2012, an honor reserved for no more than 2.5 percent of the lawyers in the state.
 Ms. Freeze has been featured in the Los Angeles Daily Journal, on radio stations and various media.
 In addition Ms. Freeze was recently named as one of the Top 50 Up-and-Coming Women Lawyers in Southern California by Super Lawyers Magazine.

 In her spare time, Ms. Freeze enjoys Brazilian Jiu Jisu (BJJ) and chess.
 Occasionally, you may find Ms. Freeze coaching chess at local elementary schools or serving as a referee at kids’ BJJ tournaments.

 J.D., University of California Berkeley School of Law, 2005